 Optional, blocking, generic task status polling loop.
-Operates until the task finishes, times out, or is Optionally killed via a manager signal.
+Operates until the task finishes, times out, or is optionally killed via a manager signal.
 On completion, returns a presumptive calc_status integer.
-Potentially useful for running an application via the Executor until it stops without monitoring its intermediate output.
+Useful for running an application via the Executor until it stops without monitoring its intermediate output.